redpanda-data/helm-charts/README.md

 The `redpanda-operator` chart installs a golang-based operator that will deploy and manage your Redpanda cluster.
 Helm is primarily used only to deploy the operator, and from there you would interact with the operator and/or `kubectl` in order to modify your Redpanda cluster. `redpanda-operator` is released alongside Redpanda (see the latest release [here](https://github.com/redpanda-data/redpanda/releases)).
 For now, much of our site's helm documentation focuses on the `redpanda-operator` (see [here](https://docs.redpanda.com/docs/quickstart/kubernetes-qs-cloud/).

-We will continue to provide both projects going forward, so feel free to use which ever you prefer!
+Feel free to use which ever you prefer!
 But keep in mind that they are separate, incompatible projects, and instructions for one will not apply to the other.
 A good rule of thumb is that if you see mention of the word "operator" in some resource, it's not related to this `repdanda` helm chart.
 This helm chart has no operator and no custom resource definitions (CRDs).

 ## v2 in development